 NATaT Supports Small Financial Incentives for Volunteer First Responders

-Volunteers comprise 71% of firefighters in the United States and save local communities of all sizes an estimated nearly $140 billion a year.
-Of the total number of volunteer firefighters, 95% work in communities with a population of 25,000 or less.
-Volunteer firefighters provide the first line of defense for many types of emergencies, including fires, emergency medical incidents, terrorist events, natural disasters, and other general public service calls.
-However, recent reports demonstrate that the number of volunteer firefighters has drastically declined and that this decline stems from difficulties in recruiting and retaining these essential volunteers.
-Reasonable financial incentives for volunteer firefighters and EMS personnel serve as important recruitment and retention tools for local emergency response departments who are struggling to meet increased demand.
+NATaT supports Congressional efforts to provide small tax incentives to recruit and retain volunteer fire and emergency management personnel.
+Volunteer firefighters alone save communities of all sizes $129 billion a year, and represent 71% of all firefighters in the U.S. Of the total number of volunteer firefighters, 95% service communities with a population of 25,000 or less.
+Volunteer first responders provide the first line of defense for many types of emergencies, including fires, emergency medical incidents like the increasing number of opioid overdoses, natural disasters, terrorist events, and other public service calls.
+Recent reports, however, demonstrate that the number of volunteer firefighters has declined drastically due to difficulties in recruiting and retaining these essential volunteers.
+Reasonable financial incentives for volunteer firefighters and EMS personnel serve as important recruitment and retention tools for local emergency response departments who are struggling to meet the increased demand for their services.

-To learn more, download the full policy paper.
+To learn more, download the full tax policy paper.